Breast Screening FAQ

 To find out more on making a best interests decision, the following publications are available from the Office of the Public Guardian;

-To find out more about consenting to screening, please read our Consent to cancer screening guidance.
+To find out more about consent to screening, please read our Consent to cancer screening guidelines.

 To find out more general information regarding consent and access to screening, please refer to our guidance Equal access to breast and cervical screening for disabled women.